Ellenwy01/Projects/README.md

 # Projects

-This respository contain my projects have done so far.
+This respository contain projects that I have doned so far.